The University sets time limits on students to ensure that they have reasonably current

 by examination, course validation and experiential learning that can be used to fulfill

-degree requirements is twelve hours or one-third the number of hours required for
+degree requirements is no more than one-third the number of hours required for the

 For doctoral students, the maximum amount of combined hours of transfer credit, credit-by-examination,